selfdriven-foundation/selfdriven-institute/docs/pages/about.md

 ## Our Purpose

-We exist to explore how humans can govern themselves better — as individuals, communities, and connected societies.
+We exist to explore how a poeple can govern themselves better — as individuals, communities, and connected societies.
 Governance is more than rules; it’s relationships: how people share trust, responsibility, and purpose in a changing world.

 We cultivate the principles, tools, and stories that make self-governance possible — helping communities and organizations evolve beyond compliance, toward consciousness.